 Make this short thanksgiving prayer your own by including your own family, friends, and community:

-Thursday: Giving thanks for purpose (calling, vocation)
+4Thursday – Giving Thanks for the Purpose (calling, vocation)

 “For we are his workmanship, having been created in Christ Jesus for good works that God prepared beforehand so we may do them” Ephesians 2:10.

 When God saves us, we become His children (John 1:12) and are set free from sin and death (Romans 8:2).
 Salvation gives meaning and purpose – what a powerful gift!
-God also gives believers gifts to use for His glory.
+God also offers believers gifts to use for His glory.

-Saturday: Giving thanks for freedom in Christ
+6Saturday – Giving Thanks for Freedom in Christ

 Prayer is a practice that can benefit us spiritually, mentally, and physically.
 The prayers in this article focused on thankfulness.
 Remember, God is always listening and is always with you!